ivonunes/inkstead-writer/docs/start/themes.md

 ./inkstead-writer theme format --check
 ```

-Run the language server for editor integrations:
+Run the language server, the tool that gives your editor checking and completions as you type:

 ```bash
 ./inkstead-writer theme language-server
 ```

-Inkstead Writer includes Plume, so the generated `./inkstead-writer` command uses the Plume version tied to that site.
+Inkstead Writer includes Plume, so the `./inkstead-writer` wrapper uses the Plume version tied to that site.
 Standalone Plume CLI and editor details live in the [Plume tooling docs](https://plumekit.dev/docs/tooling/).

-## Assets And Images
+## Assets and images

-Use `asset()` for theme files that should be copied to the built site with a fingerprinted URL:
+Use `asset()` for theme files that should be copied to the built site with a fingerprinted URL, a filename that changes whenever the file changes, so browsers never serve a stale copy:

 ```plume
 <img src="{asset('images/avatar.png')}" alt="Ivo">